 (c) Ineligibility or ineligible, which generally refers to a person who is either excluded or disqualified.

-§ 180.115 What do Subparts A through I of this part do?
+§ 180.115 What do subparts A through I of this part do?

-Subparts A through I of this part provide for reciprocal exclusion of persons who have been excluded under the Federal Acquisition Regulation, and provide for the consolidated listing of all persons who are excluded, or disqualified by statute, executive order or other legal authority.
+Subparts A through I provide for the reciprocal exclusion of persons who have been excluded under the Federal Acquisition Regulations and provide for the consolidated listing of all persons who are excluded, or disqualified by statute, executive order or other legal authority.

 § 180.120 Do subparts A through I of this part apply to me?

-Portions of subparts A through I of this part (see table at § 180.100(b)) apply to you if you are a—
+Portions of subparts A through I (see table at § 180.100(b)) apply to you if you are a:

 (a) Person who has been, is, or may reasonably be expected to be, a participant or principal in a covered transaction;

-(b) Respondent (a person against whom a Federal agency has initiated a debarment or suspension action);
+(b) Respondent (a person against whom a Federal agency has initiated a debarment for suspension action);

 (c) Federal agency debarring or suspending official; or